JacquesCarette/Drasil/code/drasil-metadata/lib/Metadata/Drasil/README.md

 --------------------------------------------------

 DrasilMeta.hs
-  - Contains functions to compile the DrasilMetadata at compile-time.
+  - Contains the schema of `DrasilMetadata.json` with an internal representation and provides `DrasilMetaCall.hs` with the TemplateHaskell code to read the JSON file.

 DrasilMetaCall.hs
-  - Reads DrasilMeta at compile-time.
+  - Reads `DrasilMeta.json` at compile-time.

 DrasilMetadata.json
-  - Contains the metadata for Drasil.
+  - Data about "Drasil."

 README.md
   - This file